Boundary Adaptive Local Polynomial Conditional Density Estimators: Alternative variance estimators

 \subsection{Asymptotic variance estimator}

-An alternative variance estimator is a sample version of the asymptotic variance derived in Lemma~\ref{sa-lem:Variance}.
-That is, each of the matrices in the formula are replaced with sample-analogs.
+Another alternative variance estimator is a sample version of the asymptotic variance derived in Lemma~\ref{sa-lem:Variance}.
+That is, each of the matrices in the formula are replaced with sample analogs.
 That is, \\ (i) $\mu=0$:

 (ii) $\mu > 0$: